opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

     :param name: The node name

-    :param defaultValue: The value that is returned if the file node is not found
+    :param default_value: The value that is returned if the file node is not found

 The function is a simple superposition of  :ocv:cfunc:`GetFileNodeByName` and  :ocv:cfunc:`ReadInt`.